 How much does it cost to attend Focus Week?

 The Focus Week is offered at no cost to selected participants.
 Breakfast, lunch, and some dinners will be provided.
 Attendees will need to pay for travel, hotel, and remaining dinners.
+Due to the COVID-19 pandemic, Focus Weeks are being offered virtually at no cost.

 Who should apply?